-By continuing to read this book, you will learn critical information about how to stay on track, within budget and various methods to connect and communicate with your relatives.
+By continuing to read this guide, you will learn critical information about how to stay on track, within budget and various methods to connect and communicate with your relatives.

 In the past, creating a website required a lot of technical skills and knowledge that the average person did not have.
 Thanks to “do it yourself” event website builders such as Myevent.com, the task of creating a family reunion website is straightforward and uncomplicated.

-We hope that this book will help you plan a successful reunion whereby you can reunite and stay in touch with all of your relatives for many years to come.
+We hope that this guide will help you plan a successful reunion whereby you can reunite and stay in touch with all of your relatives for many years to come.